Serving Family Law Clients in San Bernardino

 In California, grandparents may be awarded custody in certain circumstances.
 If the parents are unable to provide fit custody, the courts will to place the child in a stable, safe environment.
 In some cases, children are already living with grandparents.
 If the grandparents can give the child a safe home, and have the capacity to offer needed guidance, love, provision, and care, the courts may grand them custody.

-Petitioning the Court for Grandparent Visitation Rights
+How to Petition for Grandparent Visitation Rights

 The process for petitioning the court to order grandparent visitation rights is difficult and complex.
 You should consult an experienced San Bernardino grandparents' rights attorney from our team at the Law Office of Michael R. Young before initiating the process.
 We can walk you through this process step by step and work to fight for your grandparent rights.
 There may already be open, pending family law proceedings involving the custody and / or visitation of the child that would have an effect on the grandparent’s petition for visitation.
 If a case is pending with the court, the grandparent seeking visitation would join those proceedings in order for their petition to be heard in the best interests of the child.